What is TMJ Disorder?

-The other causes of pain in TM joints are due to internal derangement – a torn ligament that acts as the tether for the articular disc between the two bones.
+The other causes of pain in TM joints are internal derangement – a torn ligament that acts as the tether for the articular disc between the two bones.
 The disc is meant to act as a bearing between the articular surfaces of the bones when they function.
-When the disc is dislocated, at some point during opening of the jaw the disc will pop in to place causing the clicking noise.
+When the disc is dislocated, at some point during the opening of the jaw, the disc will pop into place, causing the clicking noise.

-When this dislocation is uncorrected, it could lead to destruction of the joint surfaces and result in arthritis of the joint.
-This too would be a source of TMJ pain.
+When this dislocation is uncorrected, it could lead to the destruction of the joint surfaces and result in arthritis of the joint.
+This, too, would be a source of TMJ pain.